Labs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11.

 Asymmetric cryptography has two main uses.
 The first one is obvious: if we know the public key of the receiver of the message, we can use it to encrypt the message and send it over unprotected medium (and without fear that anyone else would be able to read it).

 But it can be used also in reverse to authenticate the owner of the private key.
-We assume we are able to distribute the public keys safely here.
+We will always assume we are able to distribute the public keys safely here.

 The mini-protocol is then able to authenticate (i.e., verify) that the other party is who they claim to be by proving the ownership of the private key (i.e., we assume that private keys were not stolen).